garrettgman/garrettgman.github.io/foundations.md

 weight: 3
 ---

 O'Reilly publishes nine books on data science and one of them is named "What is Data Science?"
 When you open any of these books you should ask yourself, what am I getting into?
-Over the past few years, data science has come to mean several different things.
+As a term, data science has come to mean several things.

-At one level, data science is a _body of knowledge_.
-A body of knowledge is a collection of useful information related to a specific task.
+At one level, data science is a _body of knowledge_, a collection of useful information related to a specific task.
 For example, library science and managerial science are bodies of knowledge.
 Library science collects the best ways to run a library and managerial science collects the best ways to run a business.
 Data science collects the best ways to store, retrieve, and manage data.
-As a result, a data scientist might know how to run programs on a hadoop cluster or how to set up the latest type of non-relational database.
-This is useful information—and it is probably what most people think of when they think of "data science," but this is not the type of data science that I will teach you.
+As a result, a data scientist might know how to set up a hadoop cluster or run the latest type of non-relational database.
+This is probably what most people think of when they think of "data science," but this is not the type of data science that I will teach you.

 At another level, data science is a _branch_ of science.
 A branch of science uses scientific techniques to study a single subject.
 For example, physicists study physical systems, chemists study chemical systems, and biologists study living systems.
 Data scientists study data.
 This is not as strange as it sounds.
 Data is its own thing with its own behaviors.
 If you want to make the most of data, you need to know how to approach it (for example, with visualization and statistics).
 I'll teach you how to visualize data and do statistics, but this is also not the type of data science that we'll cover here.